 As I weave the pieces together I better understand how everything in my life is not circumstantial but a culmination of chosen paths and decisions.

-Chaos seems to follow me wherever I go which makes it sometimes difficult to see the paths clearly and so I practice yoga.
-Just recently I burst into the door of the unbearably quiet yoga room and hurriedly began my Pranayama Breathing trying not to hyperventilate as the teacher quoted the Dali Llama, “breathe deep and tap directly into the universe for information on life”.
+Chaos seems to follow me wherever I go which makes it sometimes difficult to see the paths clearly, and so I practice yoga.
+Just recently I burst into the door of the unbearably quiet yoga room and hurriedly began my Pranayama Breathing trying not to hyperventilate as the teacher quoted the?Dalai Lama,

 Paul had a near-death experience when he was eighteen which compelled him to pursue a greater knowledge of the connection between mind, body and soul.
 Jaylee, oddly enough, also had a near-death experience a few years ago.
 She, unlike Paul, had such an incredible experience when she almost died that it was very difficult for her to keep living.
 In order to heal herself she knew that her mission was now to help others better understand the essence of life.